chaoyangnz/gava/README.md

 # Jago

-A simple Java interpreter written with Go language.
+A simplified Java interpreter written in Go language.
 This project is to learn JVM specification in depth and try to understand the under-the-water mechanism when a Java program runs.

 Basically, I only refer to "Java Virtual Machine Specification" and then compose how we should design one.